 To enable security, open a command prompt or a shell on the Mascot server, and change to the mascot/bin directory.
-Type enable_security.pl.
+Mascot Server version 2.6 and later have their own local version of Perl so we have to run the command with the path to Perl first and then enable security.pl (or ./enable security.pl if Linux).